 What else could you expect, but this?

 You watch it again, from the second angle.

 Then you realize.
 Lorenzo Cain did this all on purpose.
 This wasn’t some accidental stroke of good luck, from the Brewers.
-This was… you see him pointing his fingers at the ground, guiding Christian Yelich to the base as he waits to run back to first, decoying his way into both runners safe.
+You see him pointing his fingers at the ground, guiding Yelich to the base as he waits to run back to first, decoying his way into both runners safe.